 Think about how you want people to remember you.
 Your legacy could be as simple as the life you led, or it could be a grand gesture.
 You could write a memoir, or simply share stories about your life with grandchildren.
 You could pass down skills like sewing, cooking or woodworking.
 You could dig into your family’s ancestry, or donate time or money to a special cause or project.
 When it comes to your legacy, it may be best to consider the words of writer and activist Maya Angelou, “I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 Find additional tips to engage your mind, body and spirit here.

 The Psychological Association’s Committee on Aging offers advice External Site for people in all career stages on how to transition to retirement.
 One part of that transition is being informed about Medicare.

 That's where Wellmark Blue Cross and Blue Shield can help.
-To learn the ins and outs of Medicare, request your free Medicare Get-Ready guide Opens New Window.
+To learn the ins and outs of Medicare, request your free Medicare Get-Ready guide Opens New Window or attend a free educational Medicare webinar Opens New Window.
 If you live outside Iowa or South Dakota, go to Bcbs.com External Site or call 888-630-2583 to find a Blue Cross Blue Shield plan near you.